gatsbyjs/gatsby/docs/docs/glossary/infrastructure-as-code.md

 ![A screenshot that contains a list of Gatsby recipes.](/static/abf1101318022126e896af6222fb1cb7/b04e4/recipes-screenshot.png)

 Gatsby Recipes use [MDX](/docs/glossary/mdx/).
 They're a readable mix of Markdown and React.
 MDX is an extension of [Markdown](/docs/glossary/markdown/) that lets you use [JSX](/docs/glossary#jsx) in Markdown-formatted documents.
-Here's the [Styled Components](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-recipes/recipes/styled-components.mdx) recipe.
+As an example, check out the [Styled Components](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-recipes/recipes/styled-components.mdx) recipe.

 ```markdown
 # Setup Styled Components